wernerglinka/aiandyou/src/pages/index.md

   title: About AI and You
   image: "/uploads/aiandyou1.jpeg"
   prose: |
     AIandYou.org is a U.S. based non-profit creating opportunities for underrepresented communities of color to learn about Artificial Intelligence (AI).
-AIandYou.org is the platform for the science community, educators, civil society leaders and community members to have a dialogue and identify solutions and to today’s bias challenges.
+AIandYou is the platform for the science community, educators, civil society leaders and community members to learn about AI and create a network to identify bias solutions.

     The AIandYou.org platform is created through:

     - Community and educator **Outreach**
-    - **Resources** for community leaders and educators
+    - Online **Resources** for the community and educators
     - **Research** specific to AI and underrepresented communities

-    AIandYou.org topics include:
+    AI topics to be highlighted include:

-    - AI tools – today and the future
-    - AI, automation and job preparation
+    - Tools (e.g. devices, job searching, shopping)
+    - Disease
-    - AI and unintended bias and solutions
+    - Unintended bias and solutions
-    - AI and medicine (diabetes, cancer, women’s health and others)
+    - Medicine (diabetes, cancer, women’s health and others)
-    - AI and employment
+    - Employment
-    - AI and disease
+    - Education
-    - AI and education
+    - Automation and job preparation
-    - AI and autonomous vehicles
+    - Autonomous vehicles
-    - and many other topics

 aside1:
   prose: |